jlnunez89/fibula-mmo/docs/Setup.md

 ## 2) Build the solution

-1) You have several options to do this:
+1) You have some options to do this, but you'll need to:
+   - Install .NetCore SDK 3.X from https://dotnet.microsoft.com/download.
-   - Use Visual Studio (the included solution is for 2019 Community edition)
+   - Use Visual Studio (the included solution is for 2019 Community edition) OR
-   - Using a command line interface (Powershell in this example):
+   - Using a command line interface to build:

-        `msbuild .\OpenTibia.sln`
+        `dotnet build --configuration Release`

 1) After you build it, the project you want to focus on is `OpenTibia.Server.Standalone`.
 Go into the bin folder created, and it should look something like this: